 Finally, it’s always good to have a plan if things don’t work out.
 That’s why it’s good to know right away how a migration process works and if it’s even possible.

 First off, there’s the hosting migration, if you for some reason want to move to a different hosting setup.
 Is that possible or will you run into any issues?
 Whether you're able to do that or not typically comes down to ownership of the codebase.
 Are you allowed to bring it all with you, or is it owned by the vendor?

 Again, if you find the right CMS for you, this is really a non-issue as you'll be staying with it for years and years.
 But if it doesn't work out as planned, this can add yet another layer of frustration for you down the line.

 Yes and no.

 The Open Source CMS is free (and always will be).
 You can download it right here and host it any way you want - cloud or not.

 If you want us to manage hosting for your solution you can choose to go with Umbraco Cloud.
-You’ll get all of the same core CMS features as you get with the open source version, as well as cloud hosting on Microsoft Azure.
+You’ll get all of the same core CMS features as you get with the open-source version, as well as cloud hosting on Microsoft Azure.
 You can choose between shared and dedicated hosting, and can even scale up or down as you need it for your website.